tenable/terrascan-action/README.md

 ### `sarif_upload`
 If this variable is included, a sarif file named terrascan.sarif will be generated with the results of the scan.

+### `verbose`
+If this variable is included, the scan will show violations with additional details (Rule Name/ID, Resource Name/Type, Violation Category)

 ## Example usage

 ```yaml